smartarch/ML-DEECo-replication-package/README.md

 # ML-DEECo: Machine Learning-enabled Component Model for Dynamically Adapting Systems

-This is an accompanying repository to the paper *ML-DEECo: Machine Learning-enabled Component Model for Dynamically Adapting Systems* by Milad Abdullah, Michal Töpfer, Tomáš Bureš, Petr Hnětynka, Martin Kruliš, and František Plášil.
+This is an accompanying repository to the paper *Introducing Estimators&mdash;Abstraction for Easy ML Employment in Self-adaptive Architectures* by Milad Abdullah, Michal Töpfer, Tomáš Bureš, Petr Hnětynka, Martin Kruliš, and František Plášil.

-It also serves as a replication package for Master thesis *Machine-learning-based self-adaptation of component ensembles* by Michal Töpfer.

 ## Contents